arber333/Translate-interface/README.md

 Isolated voltage reading is exactly the same as johannes new sensor board.

 Current sensor connector signals are pulled to GND by 4K7 to remove EMI and there is a 1uF cap for better supply.
 Also mainboard has to be modified a bit.
 I add one pulldown 6K8 resistor per channel AFTER 3K3 inline resistor to prepare signal to 1.67V median reading instead of 2.5V usual.
 This conforms better to 3V3 Olimex chip.

-First iteration was meant only to transfer signals and to experiment.
-It still used old rev. 2 sensor board.
-However i found out that i could just transfer sensor board functions without large op-amp.
-And best of all system works without negative attributes to current gain and values.